Native Women and the Pay Gap

 Shortchanged

-According to U.S. Census Bureau data, when you look at all Native women earners (including seasonal and part-time workers), Native women were paid, on average, 55% of what non-Hispanic white men were paid in 2022.
-Native American women working full-time, year-round only make, on average, 59 cents on the dollar as compared to non-Hispanic white men.
-These shocking statistics are one of the most significant wage disparities in the United States.
-If you break it down by Tribal nation, some Native American women are paid even less.
+In 2023, Native women working full-time all year around were paid 58 cents, and all earners (including seasonal and part-time workers) were paid 52 cents for every dollar paid to non-Hispanic white men.
+These shocking statistics shed light on one of the most significant wage disparities in the United States.
+If the pay disparity is broken down by Tribal nation, some Native American women are paid even less.

-On Thursday, November 30, 2023—this year’s Native Women’s Equal Pay Day—and every day, we invite you to join AAUW in advocating for real change.
+Thursday, November 21, 2024: On this year’s Native Women’s Equal Pay Day—and every day, we invite you to join AAUW in advocating for real change.
 You can start by demanding more #EquityForNativeWomen and #NativeWomensEqualPay on social media.

-Join the Tweetstorm at 2 p.m.
-ET November 30.
+Join the Social Media Storm at 2 p.m.
+ET on November 21st.

 Native women are the backbone of Native communities.
 They are primary caregivers and nurturers of culture, tradition, and future generations.
 Despite their contributions, the earnings ratio for Native women stagnated in the past decade, leaving Native women routinely underpaid and undercompensated for their work.